 The more efficient method is not available for Hive Server 1, and it might not be compatible with some Hive Server 2 builds.
 If the server-side properties do not take effect when the ApplySSPWithQueries property is set to 0, then set it to 1.

 - 3. To disable the driver's default behavior of converting server-side property key names to all lower-case characters, set the LCaseSspKeyName property to 0. - 4.
-To save your settings and close the Server Side Properties dialog box, click OK.
+Save the odbc.ini configuration file.